 This chain of occurrences could have triggered the melancholia and resentment obvious in the poem itself.
 On the other hand, the poem could be a product of pure musing, too.

 A Dream within a Dream is purely a melancholic poem authored by Edgar Allan Poe.
-It’s about hope, hopeless and helpless of man in general.
+It’s about hope, hopelessness, and helplessness of man in general.
 As the poet agonizingly contends that human has to make compromises.
 The first half deals with Edgar Allan Poe’s loss of wife.
 Crestfallen with pain and bleeding profusely, he deems the time spent with his fiancée a la fairytale.
-The gloomy mood reflects poet’s real-life affairs as his fiancée is taken away from her, leaving him to pick up the pieces.
+The gloomy mood reflects the poet’s real-life affairs as his fiancée is taken away from her, leaving him to pick up the pieces.

-Struggling with time, loss and helplessness, the poet comes to terms with reality knocking on his door.
+Struggling with time, loss, and helplessness, the poet comes to terms with reality knocking on his door.
 For him, he feels he has been betrayed by time, watching indifferently as he recovers from one loss to another.

 As the poet embarks on his emotional tirade, he expresses his undying love for his wife.
 Her loss has torn him apart, as he attempts to cope with the pain.
-He still wonders if all of his experiences were in actuality real or figment of his subconscious.
+He still wonders if all of his experiences were in actuality real or a figment of his subconscious.

 In the second stanza, the poet stands on sea-shore, grasping sand.
 The ‘roaring waves’ are analogous to his continuous pain and ‘golden sand’ refers to his wife which regardless of how tightly he clasps, seems to weasel out from his grip.
 He lets out a sigh of desperation, seeking God’s help in his hour of misery.
 He speculates whether all of his life was just a dream after all.